-The Certificate in Escoffier Online Culinary Arts Fundamentals gives students the skills and experience they need to enter the hospitality industry.
-Students are qualified to pursue positions in restaurants, dinner clubs, country clubs, resorts, hotels, catering companies, delis and other foodservice establishments.
+The Certificate in Baking and Pastry gives students the skills and experience they need to enter the hospitality industry.
+Students are qualified to pursue entry- to mid-level jobs as bakers, pastry cooks, or assistant pastry chefs in hotels, restaurants, bakeries, country clubs, and other foodservice establishments.